Disha9248/Excel_Projects/Sales Dashboard/Readme.md

 ![Sales Dashboard](https://github.com/user-attachments/assets/f7974a18-7f10-4772-862d-6aa28050617e)<br><br>

+## Findings

+- The North West region has the highest sales (~49,723), while the South East has the lowest (~39,059).
+The company should focus on improving sales in underperforming regions through targeted marketing and promotions.
+- Certain customers (e.g., C11 and C2) contribute significantly to revenue.
+A loyalty program or personalized offers could be implemented to retain these high-value customers.
+- Sales contributions vary among delivery personnel, with some outperforming others.
+Identifying best practices from top performers and providing additional training to lower performers can improve overall efficiency.
+- There is noticeable fluctuation in monthly sales, with peaks and dips.
+Seasonal trends should be analyzed further to align marketing and stock availability with high-demand periods.<br><br>

 ## Conclusion
-This project provides an excellent opportunity for me as a beginners to gain tableau knowledge to solve practical data problems.
+This project provides an excellent opportunity for me as a beginners to gain excel knowledge to solve practical data problems.
 By working through these, I gain hands-on experience with Visulization, graphs, date manipulation, and conditional logic.